groverush/Entre-Fantasmas-Website/README.md

 # Entre-Fantasmas-Website

-This is a website of Entre Fantasmas rock-band. https://groverush.github.io/Entre-Fantasmas-Website/
+This is a static page of Entre Fantasmas rock-band. https://groverush.github.io/Entre-Fantasmas-Website/